 Members of each respective squad will be exposed to technical skill development, athlete education, sports science and fitness elements and these athletes will be provided a talent identification platform for future talent programs.

-The junior boys program will run from October to April and will cater for boys 9 – 12 years of age.
-The age is the age you turn this year (2019)
+The junior boys and girls program will run from October to April and will cater for athletes 10 – 11 years of age.
+The age is the age you turn this year (2020).

-The following benefits will apply to those selected in the AFL program:
+The following benefits will apply to those selected in the junior AFL program:

 - Inter Academy Games (inter regional academy competition)

-- Training/playing guernsey, shorts and socks & CCAS training apparel including backpack & training shirt.
+- CCAS training apparel including backpack & training shirt.

 - Access to special deals and preferential pricing from sponsors and suppliers.